nadimkobeissi/formatforest/README.md

 You may then either:

 - Serve the `public` folder locally from your computer as you see fit, or manually upload it somewhere, or,
-- Type `formatforest sync [user] [host] [remotePath]` in order to automatically synchronize your `public` folder via rsync and SSH to a remote server. rsync must be installed locally for this to work.
+- Type `formatforest sync` in order to automatically synchronize your `public` folder via rsync and SSH to a remote server. rsync must be installed locally for this to work and correct values for `SyncUser`, `SyncHost` and `SyncPath` must be specified in `config.txt`.

 Easy!